webermaster/spring-cloud-template/README.md

 `@LoadBalanced` `@RestTemplate`.
 This done by either using Eureka service-discovery, or by using Standalone Ribbon (Which Netflix OSS uses frequently under the hood).
 The Ribbon implementation is current commented out.
-In addition, this application utilizes Hystrix like the service above and demonstrates how to hide an application from service discovery (via `register-with-eureka=false`).
+In addition, this application utilizes Hystrix and Sleuth like the service above and demonstrates how to hide an application from service discovery (via `register-with-eureka=false`).
 This application can be started like so:

 ```bash
 cd *app